 The actions undertaken to implement the DWQMP are summarised below.

 Water and Wastewater staff meet fortnightly to discuss any water/wastewater issues across the WBP.
 This provides the opportunity to refer to our approved DWQMP and emphasise the importance of using the plan.
-These meetings are organised and chaired by Infrastructure Manager.
+These meetings are organised and chaired by the Infrastructure Manager.
 Any new employees are made aware of our DWQMP through our WBP site induction process.

-During the period weekly sampling/testing of Free Chlorine around the WBP has been occurring using a Hach DR300 kit.
+During the period, weekly sampling/testing of Free Chlorine and Turbidity around the WBP has occurred using the Hach DR300 and Turbidity test kits.
 These data results are recorded and graphed for trending and monitoring.

+During the 22-23 financial year, our DWQMP undertook a review on the 18/05/23.
+Some of the major changes included the removal of 5 rows within the continuous improvement plan, given the completion of the items, as well as some basic formatting adjustments.
+No issues or major additions occurred as a part of this review.

 The actions undertaken to implement the risk management improvement program are discussed in Table 2.